AdamSobieski/Foundation/Notes/Selecting Events with Style.md

 });
 ```

-Software libraries for [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming) and [event stream processing](https://en.wikipedia.org/wiki/Stream_processing) are myriad and include [ReactiveX](https://reactivex.io/).
-In .NET, there is an interface [IQbservable&lt;T&gt;](https://learn.microsoft.com/en-us/previous-versions/dotnet/reactive-extensions/hh229328(v=vs.103)) which can enable client-side event-stream filtering to be performed such that the processing of the actual filtering can occur server-side.

 At the WICG, there is also an [Observable API](https://github.com/WICG/observable) under development.
 Here is an example of that API:

 ```js